Metropolitan-Council/growing.shade/inst/app/www/faq.md

 user guide</a> for help using the tool.
 Short answers to frequently asked questions can be found below.

+**How are the priority layers created?** Priority scores are calculated using equally-weighted variables.

+**How did you choose the variables for the priority layers?** Presets are developed to provide starting points for various stakeholder groups.

 **Why do different tools show different canopy coverage percents?**
 Something about methods; all have pros/cons.
 What we chose to prioritize here.
 Accuracy note.